kbaseapps/refseq_importer/README.md

 python -m list_refseq_genomes
 ```

+This will generate a `refseq_full.tsv` file in this directory.

 Then run `kb-sdk test` to actually perform the import.
 Don't forget to run `make` first and change your settings in `test_local/test.cfg`.